connectifi-co/connectors/README.md

 export CFI_OPENAI_INTEGRATION_TESTS=true # any value will work
 ```

-This will run the tests in `workspaces/common/actions/api/openAI/tests/openai-integration-tests.spec.ts`.
+This will enable the tests in `workspaces/common/actions/api/openAI/tests/openai-integration-tests.spec.ts`.
 You can extend or use these tests as a template for your openAI actions